OlivierLD/raspberry-coffee/Raspberry.Droid/ClosestTide/README.md

-I'm learning Android...

-## Android Astronomical Computer
+## Based on Android Astronomical Computer
 This is a basic Android application.

 What it does: